Voiced dental fricative

-The fricatives and their unvoiced counterparts are rare as phonemes.
+Dental fricatives are rare as phonemes.
 Almost all languages of Europe and Asia lack the sound.
 Native speakers of languages without the sound often have difficulty enunciating or distinguishing it, and they replace it with a voiced alveolar sibilant /[z]/, a voiced dental stop or voiced alveolar stop /[d]/, or a voiced labiodental fricative /[v]/; known respectively as th-alveolarization, th-stopping, and th-fronting.
 As for Europe, there seems to be a great arc where the sound (and/or its unvoiced variant) is present.
 Most of Mainland Europe lacks the sound.
 However, some "periphery" languages such as Greek have the sound in their consonant inventories, as phonemes or allophones.

 Within Turkic languages, Bashkir and Turkmen have both voiced and voiceless dental non-sibilant fricatives among their consonants.
 Among Semitic languages, they are used in Modern Standard Arabic, albeit not by all speakers of modern Arabic dialects, and in some dialects of Hebrew and Assyrian.